lukalabs/cakechat/README.md

 ## Getting the pre-trained model

-CPU and GPU Docker images are already shipped with a pre-trained Cakechat model.
-However, you can always re-download pre-trained model weights from Amazon S3 by running `python tools/fetch.py`.
+You can download our pre-trained model weights by running `python tools/fetch.py`.

 The params of the pre-trained model are the following: